jamescooke/blog/content/2307_ode_to_pipx.md

 No, instead, the wrapper script would call the development directory directly.
 Often when I was trying to do small fixes or improvements, I would accidentally break my tool, or make it unusable in some way.
-Annoying when you're trying to update some accounts and the bank account parsing tool is crashing.
+Annoying when you're trying to update some accounts and the bank account parsing tool is crashing because you're half way through updating it.

 ## Switching to pipx